THE GLORIOUS

 And all were in the wrong!

 Former NSU United Campus Ministries leader Jim Reeves was working on a book on Luke that pointed to a quite obvious solution to the Blind Man/Elephant problem when it came to Luke.
-His ideas was that the Gospel was partly written to gentiles, but also partly addressed to Jews.
+His idea was that the Gospel was partly written to gentiles, but also partly addressed to Jews.
 It's partly critical of Rome, but partly written to show where Roman government and Christianity can be compatible.

 But Jim's rather obvious-when-you-think-about-it, common sense approach to the New Testament is rarer than it should be.
 But it's not just because of the tendency to miss the forest for the trees that has limited the usefulness of scholarly study in clarifying things.
 Scholars, beginning in the 18th century, and even more in the 19th and 20th centuries, made a series of fundamental mistakes in their approach to the Bible.
 And, particularly, they made some serious mistakes in their approach to the gospels.

-The problem with scholarly mistakes is that, rather than being
+The problem with scholarly mistakes is that,

 corrected, they tend to be amplified.
-Being a scholar means
+Being a scholar

 never

 having to admit you're wrong no matter how wrong you are.
-It also

 means

-you don't have to listen to people who don't have your credentials,
+you don't have to listen to people who don't have your

 because